AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 For this app, we will be using just 1 additional data class (represented by `PFObject`) apart from `_User` class that Parse SDK created when first user is registered. `_User` is specifically reserved for `PFUser` and we can not change the class name for `PFUser`.
 However, we do get to name other classes that store the data.
 This class is will be called `Post` and will have following fields:

 ```
-1. objectId: unique id for the user post
+1. objectId: unique id for the user post (default field)
 2. author: image author
 3. image: image that user posts
 4. caption: image caption by author
 5. commentsCount: number of comments that has been posted to an image
 6. likesCount: number of likes for the post
-7. createdAt: date when post is created (added automatically by parse SDK, no need to explicitly specify in `PFObject` for the class)
+7. createdAt: date when post is created (default field)
-8. updatedAt: date when post is last updated (updated automatically by parse SDK, no need to explicitly specify in `PFObject` for the class)
+8. updatedAt: date when post is last updated (default field)
-9. ACL: object permissions (out of the scope for this tutorial)
+9. ACL: object permissions (default field) (out of the scope for this tutorial)
 ```
+*default field - created automatically by parse SDK, no need to explicitly specify in `PFObject` for the class

 Here is how data model would look like: (`field_name`: `field_type`)